galaxyproject/galaxy-hub/content/events/gcc2024/cofest/index.md

 ## Dates

-CoFest will be held for the last 2 days of GCC2024: July 26 and 27.
+CoFest will be held for the last 2 days of GCC2024: June 28 and 29.

 ## Registration